 Protecting the taille and addressing the burden of the corvée

-Riots and unrest, as well as constant application of the corvée, all diminished constant flow of tailles (taxes) into the king’s treasury.
+Riots and unrest, as well as the constant application of the corvée, all diminished constant flow of tailles (taxes) into the king’s treasury.
 It is easy to see that there was a constant balancing act that the intendants must have had to address, as the application of the corvée directly lessened the amount of taxes that could be collected.
-From de Tocqueville: “In 1751 a receiver was apprehensive lest “the expense to which the peasantry were put for the repairs of the roads, would incapacitate them from paying the taille.”
-Throughout this time period, the intendants will be seen, repeatedly, standing against nobility for the rights of commoner, referring cases to judicial courts (known as during the ancien régime as parlements) (Root 1992).
+From de Tocqueville: “In 1751 a receiver was apprehensive lest “the expense to which the peasantry was put for the repairs of the roads, would incapacitate them from paying the taille.”
+Throughout this time period, the intendants will be seen, repeatedly, standing against nobility for the rights of the commoner, referring cases to judicial courts (known as during the ancien régime as parlements) (Root 1992).

 Behind the scenes, the motivation began with preserving the revenue stream to the king, but one senses that the intendants, truly felt an obligation of fairness and good governance.
 An example of this comes from intendant Monsieur Ducluzel, of Tours (240 km southwest of Paris).
-In defending his decade-long disregard of the Minister of Marine’s demands for peasant labor, Ducluzel wrote in December of 1775, that he defied the requests based of the abuses of the corvée, to both men and animals.
+In defending his decade-long disregard of the Minister of Marine’s demands for peasant labor, Ducluzel wrote in December of 1775, that he defied the requests based on the abuses of the corvée, to both men and animals.
 The conditions of the work that such corvée involved can be garnered from this snippet of his letter: “the cattle are often lamed by drawing heavy logs over roads as bad as the weather in which this service is usually required of them.” (de Tocqueville 1851)

 There were those in Burgundy’s provincial assembly (the États-Généraux) who were not unaware, or unsympathetic to the abuses of the corvée.
-In 1739, after many years of heavy corvée implementation, there were finally calls in by assembly members to limit the number of days worked and exemptions during periods where planting and harvest was taking place (Swann 2002).
+In 1739, after many years of heavy corvée implementation, there were finally calls in by assembly members to limit the number of days worked and exemptions during periods where planting and harvest were taking place (Swann 2002).
 Swann writes that one alcade, (a mayor with judicial powers), advanced the need to “lighten a yolk that the peoples…find extremely difficult to support.”
 The weight of the alcade’s statement, was biblical, referring to Kings 12.4 “Your father made our yoke heavy.
 Now, therefore, lighten the hard service of your father and his heavy yoke on us, and we will serve you.” * Given the deeply devout culture of the French at that time, and that a third of the États-Généraux was made up of the clergy, there is no doubt that these words resonated with many members of the assembly.
 What is not clear to what effect these efforts to reform the estates corvée requirements were successful.
-In either case, the need for the heavy use of forced labor subsided after the roadways had been completed (Swann 2003)
+In either case, the need for the heavy use of forced labor subsided after the roadways had been completed (Swann 2003).

 But despite these efforts by some to reform the corvée, it is notable that the corvée still was in place in Burgundy in 1769.
 This 54 year period represents two full generations of the peasantry who had been conscripted to labor upon the province’s roads.
 It is clear that there was a real division of opinions regarding the use of the corvée, with impassioned critics referring to it as “a real evil in itself.”
 Some suggested that a system of payment should be instituted, as it had been in other provinces such as Limoges,** Swann writes that “the reaction was at best lukewarm”.